jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures & mod scaling enabled after porting is completed you should name the mod H3ho4kmmm4k-S.pak

-## And if you want a version of the mod that uses the halo online main menu use these!
+## if you want halo online main menu use these!

 ## Ho4kmmm
 This mod is for Halo Online Eldewrito 0.7.1 with all H3 campaign maps ported.-with 4k menu textures